 The word “gulch” brings up scenes from a cartoon.
-A dry desolate wash, replete with a bleached cow skeleton, where (gulp!) our intrepid hero Goofy is about to be dry-gulched by a gang of stubble-faced villains.
+A dry desolate wash, complete with a bleached cow skeleton, where (gulp!) our intrepid hero Goofy is about to be dry-gulched by a gang of stubble-faced villains.

 Not an inviting picture.
 And nothing like Hewlett Gulch.

 Hewlett is an inviting ramble up a pleasant creek, a little valley off the Poudre River canyon that is one of the first to take hold of spring and keep it.
-It’s a good for a spring or fall walk, run or a mountain bike excursion.
+It’s good for a spring or fall walk, run or a mountain bike excursion.

 Just out of the parking lot the trail winds through groves of cottonwoods that ring with bird song.
 Without really looking you’ll see robins, flickers, gray “camp-robber” jays and their mountain jay cousins, plus nuthatches creeping up the bark.